 Go behind the scenes on these tours that give you a closer look at your favourite animals.
 You can choose from the following to make your time here even more special and informative.

-Wildlife Hospital Tour – See the great work here keeping animals healthy.
+Wildlife Hospital Tour – Witness the exceptional work being done here to keep animals healthy.

 Pride Lands Patrol – Take a ride on the purpose-built patrol truck to see Lions up close safely.